lexykj/TheDjinns-Group10/docs/Project_Plan.md

         - Difficulty: Easy.
 This is already the plan for the system.
         - Impact:
         - Pros: All of the system's features can be used on a desktop browser.
-        - Cons: Customers will not be able to access the system when they are on the go.
+        - Cons: Customers will not be able to access the system when they are on the go, making it difficult to reserve parking spots and access reservation info anytime.
+3. Task: Use Google Maps API for the parking spot navigation
+    - Likelihood: Medium
+    - Severity: High
+    - Consequences: Specific directions to locate parking spots will be limited.
+    - Workaround: Use a pdf map of the campus and surrounding streets and allow lot owners to mark the locations of their parking spots.
+        - Difficulty: Medium
+        - Impact: This will create extra work for the developer.
+They will need to add functionality to the map where lot owners can mark their locations.
+        - Pros: Customers will be able to see the general area of their reserved parking spots.
+        - Cons: The map is not as versatile and does not use GPS to guide users to the marked locations.

 ## Configuration Management
 See the README.md in the Git repository.